stwdio/stwd.io.frontend/memory-bank/activeContext.md

     - Next.js build succeeds with new routes
     - No new build errors introduced

-### 🔍 Current System Status - ALL CORE FLOWS WORKING
+### 🔍 CURRENT SYSTEM STATUS - ALL CORE FLOWS WORKING

 #### ✅ Complete User Journey Verification
 1. **New User Signup** → `/auth/login` → Supabase Auth → Profile created with NULL role